 Re: Notification of AWS Certification of Nestlé Waters North America, Inc.

-In pursuit of Alliance for Water Stewardship (AWS) certification, Nestlé Waters North America, Inc. (NWNA) will be undergoing an evaluation of its facility located in Ontario, California (AWS Registration code: AWS-010-INT-CAB-00-01-0004-0022) on 11-12 April 2017.
-The facility currently produces bottled water products under the brand names of Arrowhead Mountain Spring Water, Nestlé Pure Life and Gerber.
+In pursuit of Alliance for Water Stewardship (AWS) certification, Nestlé Waters North America, Inc. (NWNA) will be undergoing an evaluation of its facility located in Sacramento, California (AWS Registration code: AWS-010-INT-CAB-00-01-0004-0018) on 13-14 June 2017.
+The facility currently produces bottled water products under the brand names of Arrowhead Mountain Spring Water and Nestlé Pure Life.
 The certification evaluation will be conducted by SCS Global Services (SCS), an AWS-accredited Conformity Assessment Body.
 AWS certification evaluates whether the use of water at a particular site is socially equitable, environmentally sustainable, and economically beneficial.

 SCS Global Services (SCS), an AWS-accredited certification body based in Emeryville, California, will conduct this AWS Evaluation.
 Information about SCS can be found at www.scsglobalservices.com.